Healthy Recipes Blog

 Read more comments

-Just like beef steaks, and even more so, you don't want to overcook these steaks, or you'll end up with tough meat.
-So it's best to aim for medium-rare.
-Here's a photo that shows the inside of a medium-rare lamb steak:
+2. Just like beef steaks, and even more so, you don't want to overcook these steaks, or you'll end up with tough meat.
+So it's best to aim for medium-rare (however, the CDC recommends cooking steaks and roasts to 145℉).
+To ensure medium-rare doneness and still cook the steaks enough to create a nice crust, cook them right out of the fridge.
+Here's a photo that shows the inside of a medium-rare steak:

 Cutting the steak to show that it's medium-rare on the inside.

-Yes.
-You can keep them in an airtight container in the fridge for 3-4 days.
+1. Storage: You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them in the microwave, covered, at 50% power.
 But since reheating steak often causes it to become overcooked, I prefer to slice the leftovers and use them cold in a steak salad or lettuce sandwich.

 Serving Suggestions